knaranjo18/graphics_SpellFire/README.md

 ## Compilation Instructions
 **Windows**
 Throw everything into a visual studio project.
+Make sure you have GLEW and GLFW installed.
 Ensure that the data and shader directory is accessible from the executable directory and you're good to go!
 **Mac / Linux**
 In theory this program should compile if all of the files are compiled and linked,